Birthday Party Bash

-Birthday Party Bash (known in Europe as It's My Birthday) is a party video game for the Wii.
-It was developed by American studio Cat Daddy Games and published by 2K Games on July 14, 2009.
+Birthday Party Bash (known in Europe and Australia as It's My Birthday) is a 2009 party video game developed by Cat Daddy Games and published by 2K for the Wii.

 Gameplay

 Birthday Party Bash features 22 minigames, including "Hot Potato Toss" and "Super Sack Racing".
 The game featured the "Happy Birthday To You" song.
 The game also came with a party planning guide for various occasions.
 In-game advertising was present for the Duncan Hines brand of cake mixes.

 Reception

 Common Sense Media gave the game 4 stars out of 5, praising the variety of minigames and its ease of use in creating playlists.